zyz-nwpu/Geometry-Constrained-Bidirectional-Point-Cloud-Registration/README.md

 ## Processing Pipeline

-### 7. Prepare the artifact dataset
+### 7. Prepare the input data

-For each artifact, the front-side and back-side images should be placed in two separate `input` folders:
+For each artifact, place the front-side and back-side input images in two separate folders:

 ```text
 Object_01/